 I was in Bulgaria in July, and there were still Martenitsi tied to tree branches.

-And see, I’ll bet you never knew any of this about this Eastern European country!
+And see, I’ll bet you never knew any of this about this Balkan country!

 Who's ready to go to Bulgaria now?